Dolberg and Sanchez have superstar potential - But Ajax will not bring back glory days of 1990s

 If Ajax were in a position to mould their group of wonderkids for the next three or four seasons, then perhaps they could make an impact in the Champions League in the coming years.

-But the harsh reality is that Ajax will lose their best players well before they reach their prime when Europe's wealthy big guns come calling.
+But the harsh reality is that they will lose their best players well before they reach their prime when Europe's wealthy big guns come calling.

 For Onana, Sanchez, Ziyech and Dolberg, Ajax are a mere stepping stone.
 The Amsterdam ArenA is the ideal place for them to develop at this stage of their careers, but club loyalties will count for little when the time comes to take the next step.